berternie9/scribespace/README.md

 ..and much more!

 ### Getting started
-ScribeSpace is a web app deployed on Render.
+ScribeSpace is a web app, built with a Node/Express/Postgres stack, and deployed on Render.

 Check out ScribeSpace [here](https://scribespace.onrender.com/)!